 It is estimated that in the region of 1:10 adults will report having experienced depression.
-Most people will suffer with their first bout of depression either in their late teens or early twenties, but it can come on at any time.
+Most people will suffer from their first bout of depression either in their late teens or early twenties, but it can come on at any time.

 Depression is no respecter of age, race or class.

 Most mental health professionals say that brain chemistry can often play a major role in the creating and sustaining of depression.
-However, life experiences affect brain chemistry, and some people become depressed after experiencing a significant life event such as a trauma, bereavement or a stressful period in their lives.
+However, life experiences affect brain chemistry, and some people become depressed after experiencing a significant life event such as trauma, bereavement or a stressful period in their lives.

 Signs and Symptoms